-- a) Minimum setback to NHS Zone shall be 5 metres.
-Confirm setback of Building 5 to north property line. - b) For buildings above 10.5 m in height adjacent to an NHS Zone, 45 degree angular plane requirements shall not apply. - c) Where residential units are located at-grade within the first storey of a residential building the principal access is not required to be directly accessible from and oriented towards a public street. - d) The minimum first storey height for a residential apartment building shall be 3 metres; - e) Maximum height of all buildings is 15 storeys and 55 metres - f) Surface Area Parking maximum shall be 32%
+- a) Minimum setback to NHS Zone shall be 5 metres. - b) For buildings above 10.5 m in height adjacent to an NHS Zone, 45 degree angular plane requirements shall not apply. - c) Where residential units are located at-grade within the first storey of a residential building the principal access is not required to be directly accessible from and oriented towards a public street. - d) The minimum first storey height for a residential apartment building shall be 3 metres. - e) Maximum height of all buildings is 15 storeys and 55 metres. - f) Balconies oriented toward an arterial road are permitted above 3 metres from established grade. - g) Above grade parking within the first 9 metres of depth of the building is permitted. - h) A minimum of 4 square metres of outdoor communal amenity space per apartment dwelling unit shall be provided at grade and/or as a rooftop amenity area and shall be maintained and operated by a common entity (such as a condominium corporation).

-- g) Balconies oriented toward an arterial road are permitted above 3 metres from established grade. - h) Maximum length of a main wall shall be 70 metres. - i) Transformer and telecommunications vaults and pads shall be permitted to project 0.5 metres to a public street beyond the main wall of the building. - j) Minimum Landscape Open Space shall be 45% - k) Maximum Floor Space Index for Mixed Use and Residential Buildings shall be 3.0. - 3.
+- i) Minimum setback from the property line to above grade parking shall be 3 metres. - j) Transformer, telecommunications vaults and pads, gas header stations and gas metres shall be permitted to project 0.5 metres to a public street beyond the main wall of the building. - k) Maximum Floor Space Index for Mixed Use and Residential Buildings shall be 3.0. - I) Above grade parking structures shall not be included in Floor Space Index calculations. - 3.
 THAT if no appeal is filed pursuant to Section 34(19) of the Planning Act, R.S.O.
-1990, c.
+990, c.
 P.13, as amended, or if an appeal is filed and the Ontario Municipal Board dismisses the appeal, this by-law shall come into force on the day of the passing.
-If the Ontario Municipal Board amends the by-law pursuant to Section 34(26) of the Planning Act, as amended, the part or parts so amended come into force upon the day the Board's Order is issued directing the amendment or amendments
+If the Ontario Municipal Board amends the by-law pursuant to Section 34(26) of the Planning Act, as amended, the part or parts so amended come into force upon the day the Board's Order is issued directing the amendment or amendments.

-READ A FIRST, SECOND AND TH IRD TIME AND FINALLY PASSED THIS ;
+READ A FIRST, SECOND AND T HIRD TIME AND FINALLY PASS ED THIS

-DAY OF , 2023
+DAY OF , 2024

-Gordon A. Krantz Mayo
+Gordon A. Krantz Mayor

-Troy McHarg Γown Clerk
+Troy McHarg Town Clerk

-MATTAMY (MILTON WEST) LIMITED SCHEDULE A TO BY-LAW No. \\\-2023 TOWN OF MILTON PART OF LOT 6, CONCESSION 2, NEW SURVEY (TRAFALGAR) TOWN OF MILTON MU\AAA ETHERIDGE AVENUE REGIONAL ROAD No. 25 MU\AAA BRITANNIA ROAD (REGIONAL ROAD No. 6)
+MATTAMY (MILTON WEST) LIMITED SCHEDULE A TO BY-LAW No. -2023 TOWN OF MILTON PART OF LOT 6, CONCESSION 2, NEW SURVEY (TRAFALGAR) TOWN OF MILTON MUAAA ETHERIDGE AVENUE REGIONAL ROAD No. 25 MUAAA BRITANNIA ROAD (REGIONAL ROAD No. 6)